KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/signora/la-signora.md

 * Summons a group of ice shards in a straight line, dealing Cryo DMG.
 * Imbues three ice flowers which will explode after a short period of time.
 * Hurls in a wheel of ice shards that travels in a circular arc, dealing rapid Cryo DMG.
 This is usually done as a follow up to her Ice Shards attack.
-* Signora teleports to the player character's position, releasing a small AoE burst of Cryo upon impact.
+* Signora teleports to the player character's position, releasing a small AoE Burst of Cryo upon impact.
   * She may also perform this attack if the player lingers too close to her.
 * Signora launches five icy spears that home in on the player character one after another.
 * Signora conjures six icy spears that surround the player character before converging on them, dealing Cryo damage.